MagnetStreet/web-editor-nextjs/README.md

 ### Shared State Management with [Zustand](https://github.com/pmndrs/zustand)

-First create a store
 Your store is a hook!
 You can put anything in it: primitives, objects, functions.
-State has to be updated immutably and the set function merges state to help it.
+State has to be updated immutably and the set state function merges state to save the update.

 ```bash
   import { create } from 'zustand'